ebelinski/iosref/swift-functions.md

 ---
 {::options parse_block_html="true" /}

+{:.alert.alert-warning}
+This page has moved to [swiftly.dev/functions](https://swiftly.dev/functions)!
+The archive below will not be updated.

 Functions are a special type of [closures]({{ "/swift-closures" | relative_url }}).
 Functions are first-class types, so a function can be passed in as a parameter to another function.
 Also, a function can return another function.

 * TOC